KSE: Bold measures are needed as Russia’s oil is slipping beyond G7 reach

 Russia is increasingly using a “shadow fleet” of vessels that are neither owned nor insured by G7/EU and, thus, do not fall under the price cap.
 As of October, KSE Institute estimates that 28.5% of total seaborne exports of Russian crude oil took place with G7/EU participation in October (Figure 2), a noticeable decline compared to H1 2023 (51%) or H2 2022 (58%).
 The share of G7/EU services differs considerably across export regions (Appendix Table): It was highest for Black Sea (41%) and Baltic Sea (39%) shipments, followed by Arctic Ocean (23%) and Pacific Ocean exports (12%).
 Differences can be partially explained by oil price dynamics in 2023: The price for Urals stood significantly below $60/barrel for most of the year before rising above in H2, meaning that no strong incentives existed to move away from G7/EU services for these exports.
 At the same time, ESPO consistently traded above the threshold, making the investment worthwhile.

-Interestingly, we do not observe the same dynamics for oil products’ exports.
-This could be a result of different conditions in the market for used products tankers and/or stem from products price caps that are relatively close to market prices for premium and discounted products, respectively, which creates smaller incentives for price cap circumvention.
+Interestingly, we do not observe the same dynamics for oil product exports.
+This could be a result of different conditions in the market for used products tankers and/or stem from product price caps that are relatively close to market prices for premium and discounted products respectively, which creates smaller incentives for price cap circumvention.
 After all, the acquisition of the “shadow fleet” is a costly endeavour which can eat up a significant portion of oil export earnings as the US Treasury Department has rightfully pointed out.

 1123 Russia oil export G7/EU participation, crude oil exports by region October 2023 OOTT KSE

 Russia’s increasing reliance on a shadow fleet creates significant environmental risks to coastal states.
-First, this fleet largely consists of relatively old tankers (78% of vessels used to transport Russian oil in September were older than 15 years) and that are not insured by reputable maritime insurance providers.
+First, this fleet largely consists of relatively old tankers (78% of vessels used to transport Russian oil in September were older than 15 years) that are not insured by reputable maritime insurance providers.

-In the case of an oil spill, for instance in the Baltic Sea or Mediterranean, there are serious doubts about the involved companies’ ability to cover clean-up costs, which can easily reach above $1bn according to the experts` estimates.
-Such an incident almost took place in May 2023 when an 18-year old shadow tanker, fully laden with 340k barrels of crude oil lost engine power in the Baltic Sea and nearly ran aground one mile off the coast of Denmark.
+In the case of an oil spill, for instance in the Baltic Sea or Mediterranean, there are serious doubts about the involved companies’ ability to cover clean-up costs, which can easily reach above $1bn, according to the experts' estimates.
+Such an incident almost took place in May 2023, when an 18-year old shadow tanker, fully laden with 340,000 barrels of crude oil lost engine power in the Baltic Sea and nearly ran aground one mile (1.6 km) off the coast of Denmark.

 The 2002 Aframax Prestige disaster off the coasts of France and Spain serves as a direct parallel to potential mishaps involving vessels from the Russian ‘shadow fleet.
 At the time of the catastrophe, the ship was 26 years old, and investigations failed to ascertain the ultimate beneficiaries of either the vessel or the transported oil.
 Moreover, the vessel had evaded critical inspections at the departure port, namely the Russian city of Saint Petersburg.
 The aftermath of the oil spill required several years of remediation efforts and incurred a staggering cost of over €2.5bn.